Milorad Stajić

-Milorad Stajić (/bs/; born 7 February 2002) is a professional footballer who plays as a midfielder for A-League Men side Brisbane Roar.
+Milorad Stajić (/bs/; born 7 February 2002) is a professional footballer who plays as a defensive midfielder for A-League Men side Brisbane Roar.
 Born in Switzerland, he has represented Bosnia and Herzegovina at youth level.

 Club career

 Born in Meiringen, Switzerland, Stajić started playing in the youth team of Swiss giants FC Basel in 2017.
 During the winter-break of the 2021–22 season, he decided to go senior and professional, and signed with Serbian First League main team of FK Grafičar Beograd.

 At the end of the 2022–23 season, he caught the attention of a Serbian SuperLiga side, FK Radnički Niš where he joined his compatriot Filip Frei.

 On 17 June 2025, Stajić signed for Australian side Brisbane Roar on a two-year deal.

 International career

 After playing for Swiss U18 team, in 2023 Stajić decided to accept a call and debuted for the Bosnia and Herzegovina national under-21 team.